 - Have earned at least 6 credits in reading or the teaching of reading.

 - Submit an essay outlining your specific academic areas of interest and your career goals.
 What do you anticipate doing in the next ten-year period?

 - Submit GRE scores.
-The department will also accept the following exams in lieu of GRE: edTPA (or ATS-W if you were student teaching in New York State during the spring 2020 and/or summer 2020 semesters), GMAT, Miller’s Analogies or Praxis Core Academic Skills for Educators.
+The department will also accept the following exams in lieu of GRE: edTPA (or ATS-W if you were student teaching in New York State during the spring, summer and/or fall 2020 semesters), GMAT, Miller’s Analogies or Praxis Core Academic Skills for Educators.

 *Teaching certificates from other states are considered.